pydongery/blog/_posts/2024-03-22-implementing-variant.md

   return retval;
 }
 ```
-Let's look at the first two "cases" just before the `iftoswitch` optimization pass.
+Let's look at the first two "cases" just before GCC's `iftoswitch` optimization pass.
 For brevity the following snippet has some pass details removed and identifiers changed to match the code snippet.
 Additionally there's a little white lie hidden here - it does not actually write directly to `retval` just yet, for now it would use a temporary.

 ```c++
 //   basic block 2, loop depth 0, maybe hot